Narborough, Norfolk: Correct pronunciation

+Etymology

-The villages name probably means 'fortification at the narrow place'.
+The village's name probably means 'fortification at the narrow place'.
 The River Nar is a back-formation from the place-name.

+Community

 The village has a large community centre and associated heritage centre which puts on exhibitions.
 The parish church is All Saints' in the Benefice of Narborough, and part of the Nar Valley group of parishes.

 Narborough Primary School serves the village with around ninety pupils and five teachers.
 The present school was opened in 1987.
 It replaced the old village school situated on the outskirts of the village, which had served the children of Narborough and Narford for 117 years.

 Narborough Hall, set in eighteenth-century parkland by the River Nar, is surrounded by lakes, gardens and woods.
 It holds exhibitions and events in the grounds with a café open at these times.